matrix-org/sliding-sync/room_list.md

     next_batch: "s3"
 }
 ```
-When streaming, any change in the events will be sent as deltas to the client.
-This means all events will be
+When streaming, the room can be invalidated and a delta sent to the client under the following circumstances:
+ - `state_events` is non-empty and a state event matched in `state_events` has changed.
+ - `heroes` is true and the list of heroes has changed or the number of invited/joined members has changed.
+ - `last_event` is true and a new event was sent into the room.

-sent to the client if `last_event: true`, otherwise only changes in the state events will be communicated via
+This means all new events for a room will be sent to the client if `last_event: true`, otherwise only changes
-this stream.
+in the state events / member counts / heroes will be communicated via this stream.

 With these two APIs, you can emulate Element-Web's LHS room list with the following request: